 My kids’ artwork is what some people call sentimental clutter.
 But the truth is I don’t see these drawings as random crayon marks on crinkled pieces of paper.
 To me they are messy representations of my kids’ personalities and creativity.
 These creations have an emotional value that’s hard to put into words.
 It doesn’t help that my kids got my husband’s artistic skills and are actually halfway decent at drawing.

 The thought of parting with my kids’ art makes me downright emotional.
 I can’t do it; it’s just too painful.
 I’m stuck and I’ve convinced myself, in classic procrastinator fashion, that if I avoid it I’ll be able to put it off until it’s no longer an issue.
 Unfortunately, this strategy isn’t really working.
 Plus, my kids are still young enough to create at least a few more years worth of artwork that needs to go into this space.
 It’s just a matter of time before this cabinet becomes totally unusable.
 I need to take care of this problem stat.

-When my organizing muscles are weak I go to Youtube and watch some organizing videos for motivation.
+When I want to be inspired and motivated to organize I go to Youtube.
 If you’ve watched any of these videos you’ll notice that the minimalist trend has taken over in the organizing community.
 Minimalism seems to be the answer to every clutter problem in your home.